This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 To tackle the plastic crisis, we must incentivize the removal of existing hard-to-recycle, low value plastic waste from the environment.

-Their unique Plastic Negative certification by rePurpose Global, means that for every unit of plastic used in our poo bags, we remove five times that amount of plastic from nature, or the equivalent of one bottle's worth of plastic!
+Their unique Plastic Negative certification with rePurpose Global, means that for every unit of plastic used in our poo bags, we remove five times that amount of plastic from nature, or the equivalent of one bottle's worth of plastic!

 Once a source of pollution, our poo bags have transformed from being part of the problem to being a key part of the plastic pollution solution.
 Join us in using poo bags as a force for good!